techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

     return 'auth0user'
 ```

-Please note that you can return the username of any existing user in the database because we are not going to use this for anything besides the sole purpose of letting `djangorestframework-jwt` successfully authenticate the user once the JWT token is found valid.
+Please, note that you can return the username of any existing user in the database because you are not going to use this for anything besides the sole purpose of letting `djangorestframework-jwt` successfully authenticate the user.

 ### Adding Django Views